 Cali Bamboo floors come pre-sealed with a 10-layer scratch-resistant coating and carry a 50-year residential warranty.
 You can obtain free samples online or by calling Cali’s toll-free number and speaking with a representative.

-Trinity has been in the bamboo flooring business since 2016.
-The company imports their Moso bamboo flooring from the People’s Republic of China.
-Trinity is committed to selling responsibly sourced, quality flooring for affordable prices.
+Trinity has been in the bamboo flooring business since 2016 and represents an affordable bamboo flooring option.
+The company imports its Moso bamboo flooring from the People’s Republic of China.
+Trinity Bamboo is committed to selling responsibly sourced, quality flooring for affordable prices.

 All Trinity products are FloorScore Certified and Clean Air Verified by independent third-party laboratories.
 The company sells solid and engineered bamboo directly from their website and offers free samples with free shipping.

 Smith & Fong Plyboo